-1. February 2018.
+February 2018.
 I should start this article by saying that I’ve cheated a little bit here.
-Strictly speaking I should have covered Chongwu Stone Arts Expo Park with just one My 5.
-But then I was so taken with the compound’s gorgeous little private beach that it felt wrong to cram in one or two photos at the end, at the expense of some sculptural delights.
+Strictly speaking I should have covered Chongwu Stone Arts Expo Park in just one article.
+But then I was so taken with the compound’s gorgeous little private beach that it felt wrong to cram in one or two photos at the end at the expense of some sculptural delights.
 So the beach gets its own article!
 I mean, I’m the boss of my own blog, right? 😉

 Want to visit here?
 Have a look at more articles on Chongwu.

-For more on the region, check out my other 5s from around Fujian province.
+For more on the region, check out my other reports from around Fujian province.

 Like these?
 I’ve also written a zillion others from across China.